NXTS-Developers/MOFHY-Lite/README.md

 - SMTP Support.

 ## Requirements
-Your server need to met minimal requirements to run hustal
+Your server need to met minimal requirements to run MOFHY Lite:
 - php 7.0 or above
 - mysql 5.7 or above
 - openssl 1.2 or above

 ## Installation
-Installation of hustal is much then you think
+Installation of MOFHY Lite is much then you think
 - Download the ```MOFHY-Lite-dev.zip``` file.
 - Extract it to your root folder of your domain.
 - Open your browser and type ```http://yourdomain.com/src/``` an installation page will be appear.